subsetpark/pantagruel/priv/reference.md

 #### Containers

 There are two **containers** in Pantagruel.
-Containers are represented by surrounding a comma separated list of expressions by a pair of delimiters which reflects the type of container being represented.
+Containers are represented by surrounding a comma-separated list of expressions by a pair of delimiters which reflects the type of container being represented.

 - set: `{}`
-- list: `[]`
+- sequence: `[]`

 #### Applications